WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 1. The QUIC connection closes unexpectedly
 2. Any outstanding signalling or media byway is reset by the peer
-3. No media packets are received from the peer for 5s
+3. No media packets are received from the peer for 1s
-4. No acknowledgements are received for packets that have been sent in the last 5s
+4. No acknowledgements are received for packets that have been sent in the last 1s

 If the client detects such a failure, it MUST abort all ongoing transactions to the server, terminate the QUIC connection, and then establish a new connection using 0-RTT, and re-establish signalling and media transactions.

-TOOD: need to specify back-off timers and retry algorithms
+If this retry fails, the client MUST consider the call terminated.
+It SHOULD NOT a further attempt to re-establish the call.

 # Syntax